Urban Cowboy: Proposed TV series adaptation

-On May 28, 2015, it was announced that 20th Century Fox Television had teamed with Paramount Television to adapt Urban Cowboy into a television series, and set Craig Brewer to write and direct the pilot, as well as to executive produce the whole series.
-Chris Levinson was set as the showrunner and would also executive produce the series, along with Robert Evans and Sue Naegle.
-In December, Fox cancelled the pilot.
-On February 1, 2022, it was announced that a television adaptation was in development at Paramount+, with James Ponsoldt serving as director and co-writer alongside Benjamin Percy.
-There has been no new information since then.
+On May 28, 2015, it was announced that 20th Century Fox Television had partnered with Paramount Television to adapt Urban Cowboy into a television series, with Craig Brewer set to write and direct the pilot and executive produce the series.
+Chris Levinson was set to serve as showrunner and executive producer alongside Robert Evans and Sue Naegle.
+In December 2015, Fox declined to move forward with the pilot.

+On February 1, 2022, it was announced that another television adaptation was in development at Paramount+, with James Ponsoldt set to direct and co-write alongside Benjamin Percy.